Where to Find Deleted Files in Windows 10: 5 Easy Ways

 ✔️ Option B: File History Control Panel

-- Go to Settings > Update & Security > Backup.
+Step 2: Navigate to Update & Security > Backup.

 How to Turn On File History (If Not Already Set Up)